Steven Grace Law

 Option 1: Surrendering Your Cell Phone to Verizon / Cancelling Your Service

 If you’re certain that you won’t be able to afford your payments in the future, surrendering your phone is the best choice.
-This prevents unexpected service interruptions and keeps post-bankruptcy overdue payments from negatively impacting your credit score.
+This prevents unexpected service interruptions and keeps post-bankruptcy overdue payments from negatively impacting your credit score in the future.
 Furthermore, if your devices are financed, it’s important to know that you don’t own them outright, and they will remain valid debts collectible after bankruptcy.
 Attempting to sell these devices or reporting them as stolen is not advisable; surrendering them is the appropriate course of action.

 To surrender your device or cancel your service, simply stop using the device and contact Verizon at 800-803-7559 to let them know your decision.
 After you’ve made this call, Verizon can cancel its service without further notice.
 And going forward, the US Government has a Cell Phone Subsidy for Low Income Individuals.